 Cranberry is a type of evergreen shrub that grows in wet areas, such as bogs or wetlands.
 Cranberry is native to northeastern and northcentral parts of the United States.
 The shrub has small, dark green leaves, pink flowers, and dark red fruit that are egg-shaped.

-, neurogenic bladder (a bladder disease), to deodorize urine in people with difficulty controlling urination, to prevent urine catheters from becoming blocked, and to heal skin around surgical openings in the stomach that are used to eliminate urine.
-Some people use cranberry to increase urine flow, kill germs, and reduce fever
+Cranberry is also used for kidney stones, neurogenic bladder (a bladder disease), to deodorize urine in people with difficulty controlling urination, to prevent urine catheters from becoming blocked, and to heal skin around surgical openings in the stomach that are used to eliminate urine.
+Some people use cranberry to increase urine flow, kill germs, and reduce fever.

 In foods, cranberry fruit is used in cranberry juice, cranberry juice cocktail, jelly, and sauce.

 Possibly Effective for...

 - Preventing urinary tract infections (UTIs).
 Some research shows that taking certain cranberry capsules or tablets can help prevent UTIs in people who have had UTIs in the past.
 However, research is unclear whether drinking cranberry juice helps prevent repeat UTIs.
 Taking certain cranberry products or drinking cranberry juice might prevent UTIs in older people living in nursing homes, in pregnant women, and in children who have had UTIs in the past.
 But cranberry does not appear to help prevent UTIs in other people who have conditions that make them a high risk for UTIs.
 This includes people undergoing surgery or radiation near the bladder or urinary tract, as well as people with a bladder condition (neurogenic bladder) caused by an injury to the spinal cord.